sveltejs/svelte/.changeset/gorgeous-jokes-sit.md

 'svelte': patch
 ---

-breaking: array proxy toPrimitive is no longer reactive
+breaking: array proxy coercion is no longer reactive in template